 Some professional orders (lawyers, notaries, architects, etc.) offer the possibility of conciliation for conflicts between a professional and a client.
 Some specialized courts, such as the Administrative Labour Tribunal also offer a conciliation service.

 Arbitration is similar to a court hearing.
-A person called an “arbitrator” acts as a kind of judge who applies the law to decide the case and who gets what.
+A person called an “arbitrator” decides the case and who gets what.
 The decision is called “an arbitration award.”

-The law gives arbitrators some special powers, such as the power to administer oaths, that is, the power to accept a person’s formal promise to tell the truth.
+The law gives arbitrators some special powers, such as the power to administer oaths, that is, the power to accept the formal promise of a witness to tell the truth.

 But arbitration differs from a court hearing in many ways: